 Cost of living adjustments are provided at the discretion of the General Assembly.
-Retirement is based on a factor of the number of years of service and hire date multiplied by the average of the highest five years' earnings.
+Retirement is based on a factor of the number of years' service and hire date multiplied by the average of the highest five years' earnings.
 Reduced benefits are based on factors of both of these components.
 Participating employees become eligible to receive the health insurance benefit after at least 180 months of service.
 Death benefits are provided for both death after retirement and death prior to retirement.
 Death benefits after retirement are \$5,000 in lump sum.
-Five years' service is required for death benefits prior to retirement and the employee must have suffered a duty related death.
+Five years' service is required for death benefits prior to retirement and the employee must have suffered a duty-related death.
 The decedent's beneficiary will receive the higher of the normal death benefit and \$10,000 plus 25% of the decedent's monthly final rate of pay and any dependent child will receive 10% of the decedent's monthly final rate of pay up to 40% for all dependent children.
 Five years' service is required for nonservice-related disability benefits.

-Pension Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2021, the City reported a liability of \$805,572 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019 and rolled forward using generally accepted actuarial procedures.
-The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the net pension plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2021, the City's proportion was .010503 percent.
+Pension Liabilities, Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020 and rolled forward using generally accepted actuarial procedures.
+The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
+The City's proportionate share at June 30, 2021, was .009 percent for non-hazardous.